 If you do any kind of shopping, you’ve noticed that the same product can be sold by many retailers and nearly as many different prices.

-MSRP is the Manufacturer’s Suggested Retail Price and retailers often use it as a starting point for discounts to attract customers.
+MSRP is the Manufacturer’s Suggested Retail Price, and retailers often use it as a starting point for discounts to attract customers.

-Some manufacturers don’t allow much if any discounting on more unique products such as those we campers buy.
+Some manufacturers don’t allow much, if any, discounting on more unique products such as those we campers buy.
 However, there still are discounts available, even if it is free shipping or a money-back satisfaction guarantee.

-Or their ads say “Call us first for the lowest price.”
+Or their ads say, “Call us first for the lowest price.”
 Still, other sellers have daily, weekly, or monthly deals that can save you money on what you want.

-Sometimes the best way to get the best price is to ask for it.
+Sometimes, the best way to get the best price is to ask for it.

-It’s best to first identify who may have discount authority and ask that person.
+It’s best first to identify who may have discount authority and ask that person.
 Make that person feel good about offering you a good deal.